 I am currently a PhD Scholar in Computer Science (HCI/AI/NLP) at the Human-Computer Interaction Institute at Carnegie Mellon University.

-I study how to design online communities and platforms for communication, data science, social assistance, work, financial and government services.
-I do this by applying the tools of applied microeconomics (in particular, labor economics), machine learning, NLP, and computational social sciences to study the economic, policy and human factors that impact the opportunities people have.
+I study how to design online communities and software platforms for data science, social assistance, and government services.
+I do this by applying the tools of applied microeconomics (in particular, labor economics), machine learning, NLP, and other computational social sciences to study the economic, policy and human factors that impact the economic opportunities people have.

 I have graduate-level training in economics & econometrics, and a B.A. in Social Thought & Political Economy from the University of Massachusetts Amherst.